Relintai/pandemonium_engine_docs/community/contributing/code_style_guidelines.md

 fine.
 If you plan to contribute regularly however, we strongly advise that you setup clang-format locally to check and automatically fix all your commits.

+Warning:
-.. warning:: Godot's code style should *not* be applied to third-party code,
+ Godot's code style should *not* be applied to third-party code,
              i.e. that is included in Godot's source tree but was not written specifically for our project.
 Such code usually come from different upstream projects with their own style guides (or lack